-Mercer Union is a Canadian charitable not-for-profit organization that is governed by an active 14-member volunteer board (the majority are artists), and led by two Directors (the Director of Exhibitions & Programs and the Director of Operations & Development).
+Mercer Union is a Canadian charitable not-for-profit organization that is governed by an active 12-member volunteer board (the majority are artists), and is led by a Director & Curator.
 Mercer Union’s programming is supported by the Canada Council for the Arts, the Ontario Arts Council, and the Toronto Arts Council; through other government funding bodies, sponsors, foundations, private benefactors and earned income streams such as fundraising events, sales of limited edition and a biannual fundraising auction called Stellar Living.
 Resource sharing is central to all our activities and we continuously seek to develop new networks and reach new audiences through collaborations with partner organizations.

 Mercer Union, a centre for contemporary art, is a Registered Charity No. 86857 4161 RR0001